 Art Therapy in a group offers you a different experience from one-to-one work because the group creates and offers its own unique dynamic.
 Group members have individual reactions, thoughts and comments that only arise in this setting.
-Alison's job is to hold and contain the space for everyone to feel safe and able to contribute fully.
+My job is to hold and contain the space for everyone to feel safe and able to contribute fully.
 It can be a powerful experience.
 Group therapy aims to agree some core 'rules' of confidentiality and mutual respect etc, and meet regularly, in the same space, at the same time, with the same therapist.

 Art Psychotherapy Groups:

 These are classic 'closed' (this means no-one new can join once the group has begun), longer-term or open-ended groups where participants (usually between 6-10 people) make a commitment to come regularly, to uphold each others confidentiality and to address and explore interactional and emotional worlds through art-making and verbal sharing.
 Irvin D Yalom's theories and Practice of Group Psychotherapy is relevant to my thinking and design in this style of therapy.
 Sessions will be weekly for usually between 1-2 hours.
 All art work is kept within the group and remains confidential until the end of therapy.

 These groups are more likely to be shorter-term and may be a little more directive: with themes, suggestions and directions.
 They may be closed once begun, or may enable a slow trickle of movement of people in and out.
 They still uphold verbal and art confidentiality and any safety rules agreed by the group.
 They are often a good style of group therapy for staff groups or students of counselling or other therapies to experience art therapy directly whilst learning some applicable skills to take away to your own settings, within a defined format.
 These will often be between 1-12 sessions and can be from 1.5 hours weekly to a whole day experience.